 If a city has a lot of history, it’s bound to have spirits with unfinished business wandering around its streets.
 Some scary places are commonly known, while others fly under the radar when it comes to their eeriness.
-Here are ten of the most haunted cities in the United States.
+Here are ten of the most haunted cities in America.
 Happy ghost hunting!

 10. Portland, Oregon